 I suppose you’re also thinking that subjects like global climate change, circular economy, and sustainability are in the past.
 The European Union (EU) is fighting against the destruction of our environment.
 I don’t believe an equivalent in South America, for instance in Santiago of Chile: the smog everywhere the town or mountains of trash isn’t the proper sign to the planet.
 Also, Brazil is burning the Amazone.
 In Argentina, poverty and inequality make it difficult for investments in protecting the environment.

 In Australia and New Zealand, the story is different.
-First, they have kept in control de virus and second their production methods have been pro-planet a long time ago.
+First, they have kept in control of de virus, and second, their production methods have been pro-planet a long time ago.
 I see a bright wine sector in those countries, especially local consumption and development within the export markets.
+However, Australia has a problem with the import of wine in China, my opinion is that they will survive.
 South Africa is in my eyes a mystery.
 I do know they’re powerful in biodiversity, but it does not help tourism the high scale of criminality.

 Is The Netherlands an example for Europe?
 I’m living in the Netherlands!
 The changes are dramatic in the wine sector.
 Expensive restaurants closed their doors, and wine tastings are not any longer safe.
 The whole wine trade is still.
 In terms of selling possibilities and also in terms of work and trade development.
 I am only waiting for ProWein next year, to see who remains in the trade.